Who are the Institutional Holders in KAR Auction Services Inc. (KAR)?

 Sponsored

-The stock witnessed a 15.86% gain in the last 1 month and extending the period to 3 months gives it a -17.13%, and is 6.22% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.93% over the week and 4.22% over the month.
+The stock witnessed a 7.62% gain in the last 1 month and extending the period to 3 months gives it a -17.38%, and is -3.87% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.72% over the week and 3.89% over the month.

 KAR Auction Services Inc. (KAR) Analyst Forecasts